MESLI CONSULTING Blog

 By identifying these tasks, project managers can focus their efforts on essential activities, ensuring the project proceeds as scheduled.

-Effective critical path management also helps allocate resources to optimize project efficiency.
+Effective critical path management also helps allocate resources to optimise project efficiency.

 While the PERT diagram focuses on task relationships and estimated durations, the Gantt chart focuses more on task timelines.
 Here are some key differences: